 - Evaluate partnership opportunities to ensure alignment with Branch Out values and positive community impact

-- Plan and lead the Site Leader training retreat
+- Facilitate logistics for the Site Leader training retreat

 Development Coordinators promote a quality experience for participants, creating an inclusive, fun community and ensuring alternative breaks are accessible to all.
 Specific responsibilities include:

 - Welcome participants to their teams in a spirit of celebration and lightheartedness